 A lot of people are highly ignorant to how losing their phones to fraudsters can lead to a complete clean-up of their bank accounts.

-If you ask any banker, he or she will tell you about the hundreds of customers who have often come crying to the banks for help after realising that the money in their bank accounts have either fallen short of what it should be or has hit red.
+If you ask any banker, he or she will tell you about the hundreds of customers who have often come crying to the banks for help after realizing that the money in their bank accounts hasve either fallen short of what it should be or has hit red.

-These frudsters do this by stealing victims’ identity; name, address, bank information which they use in gaining access to their bank aacounts.
+These fraudsters do this by stealing victims’ identities; name, address, bank information which they use in gaining access to their bank accounts.
 They also use the stolen identity to defraud other people and even apply for loans, leaving the victim with debts.

 A local fraudster arrested by the Police confesses to how he steals money from people’s bank accounts through their SIM cards.
 He claims he does “Wire Wire” also called SIM transaction or “Joker wire” where he can unlock, transfer and withdraw from any SIM card that is linked to a bank account.

 In a video posted on Twitter by Jubril Gawat, the Senior Special Assistant (SSA) on New Media to the Governor of Lagos State, Babajide Sanwo-Olu, the arrested fraudster confessed that once he gets hold of such a phone, he gains access to it easily by dialing the code, *425*100# to reveal the bank account connected to the SIM card.

 For example, if it is an Access Bank aacount, he will dial *901*00# to show the user’s account balance.
 He will then proceed to reset the PIN, and the bank will ask for the account number and date of birth of the account holder.
 Since a lot of people save their account number on their contact list, He can easily get it there.